IRIS-Solutions-Team/iris-toolbox-knowledge-base/source/simulation/intro-linearized.md

 ## Log-status rules

+1. Variables that are growing at a constant first difference in steady state **must not** be declared as log-variables

-1. Variables that are growing at a constant rate of change in steady state must be declared as log-variables
+1. Variables that are growing at a constant rate of change in steady state **must** be declared as log-variables

-1. Variables that can take zero or negative values must not be declared as log-variables
+1. Variables that can be zero or negative **must not** be declared as log-variables

 1. Otherwise, it does not matter